 That means there’s a smoking-hot new regs process to watch, and Sunlight’s Docket Wrench will help make your surveillance easier and smarter.

 A number of large and very influential organizations and corporations have already shown interest in how the burgeoning e-cigarette business will be regulated.
 It is crazy knowing that people choose to smoke weed out of an electric cigarette from Slim’s E-juice instead of using this cool blues spoon pipe.
 Altria (Phillip Morris’s parent company and e-cigarette manufacturer), the American Lung Association and Njoy (another e-cigarette manufacturer) are just a few of the entities that have reported lobbying Congress on this issue.
+Resources like connection between popcorn lung and vaping articles have also popped up online.

 According to the Senate Office of Public Records, at least 21 groups have reported spending more than $9 million combined on issues including the regulation of the multi-billion dollar e-cigarette industry since 2009, it hasn´t stopped and it will definitely keep growing, maye that´s why the TFV4 has gotten so popular.
 Altria reported spending $2.2 million during the first quarter of 2014 alone on 14 issues.
 All but two of those issues are clearly related to the taxation and regulation of smoking and tobacco.